François Daneels: Education & career

 Daneels studied music at the Royal Conservatory of Brussels, earning First Prize with Great Distinction in 1939.
 He had been a distinguished professor at the Conservatory since 1954.
-His performed internationally, including in the United States, Germany, Switzerland, Canada, Hungary, former Czechoslovakia, and Denmark.
+He has performed internationally, including in the United States, Germany, Switzerland, Canada, Hungary, former Czechoslovakia, and Denmark.
 More than forty compositions for solo saxophone were specifically written for him.
 Daneels also founded the Belgian Saxophone Quartet in 1953 and took it on a world tour that year.
 He also founded the Belgian Saxophone Quintet, the Belgium Saxophone Septet, and the Belgium Saxophone Octet.
 He is widely known for having founded the Belgian School of Saxophone, which he described as a blend of the French School of Marcel Mule and the American School—a mixture characterized by the quality of sound, rhythmic rigor, observance of nuances, and respect of the text of pieces studied.
 When Daneels retired from the Royal Conservatory of Brussels in 1981, one of his former students, Alain Crépin, succeeded him.

 Daneels founded the School of Music of Tubize (l'école de musique de Tubize) in 1962, and, in addition to his duties at the Royal Conservatory of Brussels, served as director and professor there until 1974.
 The school has since been elevated to academy status, and, in 2004, was renamed Académie François Daneels.

 Daneels was the founding president of International Adolphe Sax Association in 1994, and served in that role until 2004.
 Beginning 1994, the association has hosted the International Adolphe Sax Competition every 4 years in Dinant, the birthplace of Adolphe Sax.
 For the competition, Daneels was chairman of the music committee for the 1994, 1998, and 2002 competitions.
 In January 1999, he was declared Honorary Citizen of the City of Dinant.